feifeife/All-about-XAI/README.md

 2. Use Deconv to visualize CNN

 	>*[Visualizing and understanding convolutional net-works.](https://cs.nyu.edu/~fergus/papers/zeilerECCV2014.pdf) Matthew D. Zeiler and Rob Fer-gus.
 In ECCV, 2014.*

-- Inversion using CNN
+**2)Inversion**
+Different from the above, which visualize the CNN from a single neuron’s activation, this methods is from Layer-level.

-	Reconstructs an input image based on the original image from a specific layer’s feature maps, which reveals what image information is preserved in that layer
+Reconstructs an input image based from a specific layer's feature maps, which reveals what image information is preserved in that layer

+- Regularizer-based

 	>*[Understanding deep image representations by inverting them.](https://arxiv.org/abs/1412.0035) Aravindh Mahendran and Andrea Vedaldi.
 In CVPR, 2015.*

 	<p align="center"><img width="50%" height="50%" src="images/invertcnn.jpg?raw=true" /></p>

+	>*[Visualizing deep convolutional neural networks using natural pre-images](http://dx.doi.org/10.1007/s11263-016-0911-8), A. Mahendran and A. Vedaldi, International Journal of Computer Vision, 120 (2016), 233–255.*

+- Up-conv net

 	>*[Inverting visual representations with convolutional networks.]( https://arxiv.org/abs/1506.02753) Alexey Dosovitskiy and Thomas Brox.
 In CVPR, 2016.*

 	>*[Plug & play generative networks: Conditional iterative generation of images in latent space.]
 Anh Nguyen, Jeff Clune, Yoshua Ben-gio, Alexey Dosovitskiy, and Jason Yosinski.
 CVPR, 2017.*